sweaver2112/Regex-combined-emojis/README.md

 # Regex-combined-emojis
-A regular expression that matches All Emojis, that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html
+A single regular expression that matches All Emojis, that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html

 **-> Current as of 4/27/2021**